 Managing your taxes should be a major part of your long-term financial plan.
-Talk to a local financial advisor about your plans today.
+Consider talking to a financial advisor about your plans.

 What Is a Proportional Tax?

 A proportional or flat tax is a system in which taxpayers all pay the same percentage of their income in taxes.
 This applies regardless of what their income level is and whether they fall into the upper, middle or lower class.

 A proportional tax system can make filing easier, as you don’t have to figure out your tax bracket.
 In turn, everyone is simply paying the same percentage of their taxable income.
 On the other hand, a progressive tax system taxes high earners more and low earners less.
 The purpose of this arrangement is to balance out the tax burden in an effort to level the financial playing field.